 The School of Law prefers that you apply online.
 We may request more information than is listed below, but please do not send additional materials unless requested.
 Your file will be reviewed when it is completed.

 You must participate in the Credential Assembly Service (CAS) and be registered with CAS during the application year.
 Through CAS, you are required to send the Law School Admission Council (LSAC) official transcripts from all higher education institutions you have attended.

-You also must take the Law School Admission Test (LSAT) before the end of February 2013.
-Your application may be submitted prior to taking the LSAT.
-You must have taken the LSAT during the five years preceding the date of your application.
-We will use your highest LSAT score in calculating your prediction index.
+Applicants also must take the Law School Admission Test (LSAT) before the end of February 2014.
+Applications to the School of Law may be submitted prior to taking the LSAT.
+Applicants must have taken the LSAT during the five years preceding the date of application.
+The school will use an applicant’s highest LSAT score in calculating the applicant’s prediction index.

 The prediction index is calculated as follows: (LSAT score) + (13.4 x UGPA) = Prediction Index.
 For example, if you have an LSAT score of 160 and a 3.00 UGPA, your prediction index would be 200.

 All admitted students must have satisfied the legal profession’s character and fitness requirements.

 Admission to the School of Law will begin your progress toward earning a juris doctor (J.D.) and becoming a lawyer.
 In addition to the standard J.D. course of study, the School of Law offers innovative dual-degree programs.